Regulatory actions for Sept. 23, 2025

 Sep.
 23, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Bunkerhill Health, Cionic, Heartflow, Noul.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Astrazeneca, Alvotech, Amgen, Chiesi, Johnson & Johnson, Mavrix, Merck, Regeneron, Sanofi, Servier, Stealth.

 Briefs